 “One of my goals for the first year of the program is to create a good foundation to build on for years to come.”

 Greenwood graduated from the College in May 2014 with a bachelor’s degree in bachelor of business administration.
-A two-time Dean’s List recipient, he made the Michigan Intercollegiate Athletic Association Honor Roll during his junior year.
+A two-time Dean’s List recipient, he made the MIAA Honor Roll during his junior year.
 As a senior, he served as the captain for the 2014 Bulldogs baseball team that went 33-15 overall, captured the MIAA championship with a 21-7 league mark and advanced to the finals of the NCAA Division III Midwest Regional.

 The Toledo Whitmer High product was very active with community service while a student-athlete at the College, participating in Making Strides Against Breast Cancer; Boys and Girls Club volunteer for theme housing requirement; four-year Student Athletic Advisory Committee (SAAC) baseball representative; Trick or Treat patrol volunteer, helping kids stay safe on Halloween; and AC Bulldogs Field Day volunteer, partnering with YMCA and elementary school children in various sports stations.